mvolkmann/MyUnixEnv/notes/GoNotes.md

-A Go source file contains a package clause, followed by zero or more import declarations, followed by zero or more top-level declarations.
+A Go source file contains a package clause, followed by zero or more import declarations, followed by zero or more package-level declarations.

-A top-level declaration is a declaration of a package-level constant, variable, type, function, or method.
+A package-level declaration is a declaration of a package constant, variable, type, function, or method.
 All of these begin with a keyword which is one of `const`, `var`, `type`, or `func`.
-These declarations can be intermixed in any order.
+These declarations can appear in any order.
-Only declarations can appear outside of functions.
+Only these can appear outside of functions.
-This precludes use of the `:=` operator outside of functions.
+This precludes use of the `:=` operator and non-declaration statements, like `if` and `for`, outside of functions.

-Non-declaration statements, like `if` and `for`, cannot appear outside of functions.
+Package-level names that start uppercase are "exported".

-Package-level names are exported (made visible outside their package) if their names start uppercase.
+This means that other packages that import their package can access them.

 Types follow variables and parameters, separated by a space.

-Semicolons are not required,
+For example, `var score int8`.

-but can be used to place multiple statements on the same line.
+Semicolons are not required, but can be used to place multiple statements on the same line.

 In some languages `string[]` is an array of strings.
 In a GraphQL schema, this would be written as `[string]`.